 Goodwill represents the excess of the purchase price of the assets acquired from CMDG (Note 2) over the estimated fair value of the net tangible and identifiable intangible assets acquired.
 Goodwill is not amortized but is tested for impairment at least annually at the PrepaCyte CB reporting segment level or more frequently if events or changes in circumstances indicate that the asset might be impaired.
 Impairment loss, if any, is recognized based on a comparison of the fair value of the asset to its carrying value, without consideration of any recoverability.
-The annual impairment assessment is performed during the fourth quarter and at other times if an event occurs or indicators of impairment exist by first assessing qualitative factors to determine whether it is more likely than not that the fair value of the reporting segment is less than its carrying amount, a quantitative impairment test is performed.
+The annual impairment assessment is performed during the fourth quarter and at other times if an event occurs or indicators of impairment exist by first assessing qualitative factors to determine whether it is more likely than not that the fair value of the reporting segment is less than its carrying amount.
+If we conclude it is more likely than not that the fair value of goodwill is less than its carrying amount, a quantitative impairment test is performed.
 During the third quarter of fiscal 2016, the Company determined that there were sufficient indicators to trigger an impairment analysis.
-During the fourth quarter of fiscal 2016, the Company performed its annual impairment analysis.
-The Company concluded that an impairment of the PrepaCyte CB reporting segment existed during the third and fourth quarters of fiscal 2016 and a goodwill impairment charge of \$1,777,822 was recorded as of November 30, 2016.
+During the fourth quarter of fiscal 2016, the Company concluded that an impairment of the PrepaCyte CB reporting segment existed during the third and fourth quarters of fiscal 2016 and a goodwill impairment charge of \$1,777,822 was recorded as of November 30, 2016.